Two Gestational Sacs – What It Means | Clear Pregnancy Facts

 Vanishing Twin Syndrome

 In some cases, one gestational sac may fail to develop an embryo or lose viability early on while the other continues growing normally.
-This is called vanishing twin syndrome and happens in up to 30% of multiple pregnancies diagnosed very early by ultrasound.
+This is called vanishing twin syndrome and is diagnosed more often now because early ultrasound can detect pregnancies that might not have been seen in the past.

 Increased Pregnancy Risks